Digital empathy: Applications

 In education, researchers are often concerned with how to use digital technologies to teach empathy and how to teach students to be empathetic when using digital platforms.
 In “Empathy for the Digital Age”, Yonty Friesem (2016) found that empathy can be taught to youth through video production, where the majority of students experienced higher levels of empathy after writing, producing, creating, and screening their videos in a project designed to foster empathy.
 Cheryl Wei-yu Chen similarly found that video projects can help youth develop awareness of empathy in digitally-mediated interactions.
 In their research, Friesem and Greene (2020) used digital empathy to promote digital and media literacy skills of foster youth.
 Practicing cognitive, emotional and social empathy through digital media have been effective to support not only the academic skills of the foster youth, but also their well being, sense of belonging and media literacy skills.
 As an important practice of digital literacy and media education, digital empathy is an inclusive and collaborative experience as students learn to produce their own media.

 Digital Employee Experience is a relatively new (circa 2019) field of IT.
 It focuses on ensuring employees have the best possible "Digital" experience when using technology in work.
 DEX market leaders 1E use concepts of Digital Empathy in the implementation of their DEX platform.
 They describe Digital Empathy as the solution to "IT Friction" which occurs when devices, applications and systems do not work or react as users expect them to, causing user frustration, increasing IT costs and loss of productivity.

+It is increasingly relevant in social media where users must navigate communication without traditional nonverbal cues.
+An example of this would be using tone indicators like emojis to express empathy.
+In workplace settings, we see digital empathy supporting collaboration by allowing people to communicate from the office or at home in a professional manner.

+Challenges that arise when practicing digital empathy can be difficult because of the absence of nonverbal cues like tone, body language, and facial expressions.
+This can lead to misinterpretations or misunderstandings of intent.
+People make communicate more harshly online than they would in person because they are not connecting their emotions to the person on the screen.
+Heavy reliance on technology has become prevalent in younger generations which also raises concern on lack of social and emotional skills.